 When we first tested the Apple TV 4K back in October 2017, we agonised over the rating.
 On the one hand it delivered the best, biggest and most affordable library of 4K movies available, but the app gaps were impossible to ignore and its insistence on upconverting everything to HDR was a little disappointing.

 But in the months since launch, Apple has addressed practically all of those complaints.
-With the exception of All 4, the UK’s core catch-up apps are now present, Amazon Prime Video has finally joined the party, and content can now be output in its native frame rate and dynamic range – and with Dolby Atmos sound if you have the system to receive it.
+The UK’s core catch-up apps are now present, Amazon Prime Video has finally joined the party, and content can now be output in its native frame rate and dynamic range – and with Dolby Atmos sound if you have the system to receive it.

 That exclusive catalogue of 4K content continues to be the Apple TV 4K’s greatest strength, though, and it’s growing at a seemingly exponential rate, embarrassing rival services for choice as well as price.